-Joe Conlin, who will coach his fourth season at Yale in 2015, completed his first as the Joel E. Smilow '54 Offensive Coordinator last fall.
+Joe Conlin, who coached his fifth season at Yale in 2016, completed his third as the Joel E. Smilow '54 Offensive Coordinator last fall.

-His 2014 season was a great start.
+His 2014 season was a great start as the OC.
 The Bulldogs, who went 8-2, led the nation in total offense while his RB (Tyler Varga, points per game) and WR (Grant Wallace, yards per game) led the FCS in offensive categories.
-In addition, his QB (Morgan Roberts) was tops in the Ivy in almost every statistic.
+In addition, his quarterback, Morgan Roberts '16, was tops in the Ivy in almost every statistic before finishing his career in 2015 as one of Yale's all-time best.

 Conlin, also the offensive line coach, has done great things with the guys up front.
 The stats tell most of the story, but there are other accomplishments.
-His 2013 starting five began every game that fall, the only Ivy League school to accomplish that, while three of the five earned All-Ivy League honors.
+His 2013 (and 2014) starting five began every game, the only Ivy League school to accomplish that, while three of the five earned All-Ivy League honors.
+His latest honoree was Luke Longinotti, a first-team All-Ivy center.

 Conlin came to New Haven after spending the 2011 season helping Harvard win an Ivy title while setting a school scoring record.